pynoor/pizzaservice/README.md

 ## Disclaimers:

-This is my second project using django and my first time ever using the Django REST framework.
+This is my second project using Django and my first time ever using the Django REST framework.
 Don't judge.

 Also, Django seems to use Sqlite3 by dhttps://github.com/pynoor/pizzaserviceefault, however I was asked to use PostgreSQL.
-I will be starting off by using the default database and will try to find out how to switch to PostgreSQL along the way.
+Therefore, I have configured the DATABASE section in the settings.py file to use my Postgresql database 'pizzaservicedb'.
-More on how Django handles databases to be found here: https://docs.djangoproject.com/en/2.0/ref/databases/
+How I did that and more on how Django handles databases to be found here: https://docs.djangoproject.com/en/2.0/ref/databases/